shawnj/aws-sso-profile/README.md

 # AWS SSO Profile Selector

-Loads all AWS SSO Profiles and allows you to select the desired one to load.
+Loads all AWS SSO Profiles and allows you to select the desired one to load into your current shell session.

 Once you have completed the initial setup of [AWS SSO](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html), you will have a `~/.aws/config` file that looks something like this: